shsagir/play-area-sync/docs/object-storage.md

 The fortrabbit Object Storage is a multi purpose solution for offshore files.
 You can use it to store user uploads, any files your App generates and all other static assets: logos, compressed JS and CSS... you get the gist.

+To sum it up:

+- Everything is *public* and accessible through `https://{{app-name}}.objects.frb.io/path-of-the-file.extension`.
+- Everything in /private/… is private and only accessible if proxified through your app.

 ### Implementation

 The fortrabbit Object Storage implements large parts of the [AWS S3 REST API](http://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) making it compatible with most S3 clients, plugins and libraries.
 In fact, it stores all objects in the highly available and endlessly scalable S3 space.

+For now we don't support `preSignedRequest` which allows to upload to S3 without proxifying.
+If your users need to upload a file on your storage or need to access a private file, the request needs to go through your app.

 ## Booking & scaling